This post may contain affiliate links

 Starting in the 20th century, all kinds of guitar-based music became the perfect backdrop for vocal performance.
 From acoustic blues to modern indie rock, voice and guitar have always stood together.
 Despite the popularity of effects in the guitar world, some of the most interesting singers have utilized guitar effects pedals for their vocals to broaden the scope of their performances.
-These are a few tips for how and why you should use guitar pedals for vocals.
+Adding effect pedals into your live vocal setup is an easy way to boost your live performance!

 Control Your Live Performances